 Travelling with a disability

-This section summarizes how the Canada Border Services Agency (CBSA) helps persons with disabilities travel into Canada.
+The Canada Border Services Agency (CBSA) offers services and accommodations for persons with disabilities travelling into Canada.

 How the CBSA can help with your border crossing

-If you are a traveller with a disability, feel free to request assistance from the CBSA upon your arrival.
+If you are a traveller with a disability, you can request assistance from the CBSA upon your arrival.
 A border services officer will be happy to help.

 The CBSA will:

-- help you through the steps of the border clearance process, including assistance in completing your declaration and providing verbal or visual cues or additional instructions
+- help you through the steps of the border clearance process, including assisting you in completing your declaration and providing verbal or visual cues or additional instructions

-- provide you with instructions in writing or, if possible, in American, Quebec or Indigenous sign language
+- provide you with instructions in writing or in sign language, if possible (in American, Quebec or Indigenous sign language)

-- direct you, and any support person you are travelling with, to an alternate line to help you move more quickly through customs, if you have difficulty waiting in line for disability-related reasons
+- direct you, and any support person you are travelling with, to a dedicated line to help you move through customs with ease if you have difficulty waiting in line for disability-related reasons

-Persons with disabilities travelling by air can use the special services counter line that is clearly identified in all CBSA primary inspection areas.
+Persons with disabilities can use the special services counter line available in all CBSA primary inspection areas.

 Know your rights